 - Can you just withdraw from the principal?
 You can withdraw the amount you invested without penalty, but leave the growth in place to avoid being penalized.

-What Are the Possible 529 Withdrawal Penalties?
+Possible 529 Withdrawal Penalties

 The most important thing to know about penalties and your 529 plan is that your principal can always be withdrawn without penalty.
 The money that grows over time is subject to penalties, though.
+Unlike normal investment accounts, the growth of your college accounts is treated and taxed as income and not capital gains.

 Since penalties do exist for non-qualified withdrawals, fully understanding the differences between qualified and non-qualified expenses and taking steps to minimize your penalties before you withdraw will allow you to keep as much of your hard-saved investment as possible.